Area Churches Support a Habitat ‘Disciple Build’

 And above are some photos of some of the site volunteers who helped us see the project through to the end — individual volunteers, members of the Bucksport Garden Club, members of the UU Congregation in Castine, two Bates Aesop groups, Camp Walt Whitman’s CIT group, the Ellsworth Lioness Club and their daughters, a local Girl Scout troop from Castine, and Stan Leach, builder!
 Check out more photos on Facebook!

-Missy Combs came to Hancock County Habitat for Humanity in mid-2011 seeking a partnership with her family.
-Missy and her two children live in her mother’s Sedgwick home with five other relatives.
+Missy came to Hancock County Habitat for Humanity in mid-2011 seeking a partnership with her family.
+Missy and her two children lived in her mother’s home with five other relatives.
 After several cycles of Habitat’s Family Selection process, Missy’s tenacity paid off when her family was finally approved by the Habitat Board of Directors in February 2013.

 Habitat for Humanity is one of the largest home-builders in the US and has been very successful in building with low income population due in large part to being able to motivate churches, the faith community, to support our partner families.
 The Disciple Build concept is one where 12 churches come together to raise money and provide labor to build a Habitat house.
 We believe this is a dynamic and project-driven way to engage churches to join our mission, forming a coalition with 12 area churches which will open doors to new church partners on the Blue Hill peninsula.
 Our partners included: